mabhipsa12/data-analytics-practice-Projects/Python/README.md

-# 📊 Excel Projects
+# 🐍 Python Projects

-Projects done using Microsoft Excel, focusing on:
+Projects developed in Python for data analysis, automation, and preprocessing.

-- Dashboards
+### Tools Used:
-- Pivot tables and charts
+- Pandas, NumPy, Matplotlib, Seaborn
-- Sales and business analysis
+- Scikit-learn (for basic ML in some cases)

 ### 📂 Projects: